Criminal Injuries Compensation

 - Trauma caused by the perpetrator never being identified, convicted or caught

-If you’ve suffered as a result of a violent crime, our dedicated experts can help you get your life back on track.
-Each legal advisor at Fletchers Solicitors is experienced in handling traumatic cases and understands the distress and devastation that can be caused by these events.
+If you’ve suffered an injury as a result of a violent crime, our specialist solicitors can help you get your life back on track.
+Each legal advisor at Fletchers Serious Injury is experienced in handling traumatic cases and understands the distress and devastation that can be caused by these events.

 Is there a time limit on making a criminal injury compensation claim?